sl33p/the-way-we-work/trello.md

 **Due Date:**

-if applicable
+If applicable.
+Mostly for things like "renew secure certificate" or whatnot.

 **Attachments:**

-document with screenshots.
-Add a nice graphic to make the work nicer
+It's good practice to document visual changes with screenshots.
+Gifs showing how things work are great.
+You can also add a nice graphic to the card to make it nicer to look at.

 **Comments:**

-Use this to document the state you left the ticket in.
+Use this to document the state you left the ticket in when moving it from one state to another.
-Comments might get lost (if tickets are moved between boards) so don't use for critical information.
+Comments might get lost (if tickets are moved between boards) so don't use for critical information, description is better suited for this.

 ----